 I learned more from these curated lists than most test cases could have ever taught me.
 A curated list of awesome falsehoods programmers believe in.
 So, it makes sense to expand and rethink your current developer mindset.

 This resource is for testers.

 I firmly believe that to some extend every WordPress developer should be a tester.
-Whether it boils down to just testing for UX or more important, for security.
+Whether it boils down to just testing for UX or, more importantly, for security.

-You can invest as much as you want into testing your code, but when real users come into play… They will do things you would have never expected to be possible, especially when it comes to user input.
+You can invest as much as you want into testing your code.
+But when real users come into play, they'll do things things you'd never have considered possible, especially when it comes to user input.

-So this repo contains a huge list of strings that are known to cause problems, when entered by a user.
-There are also some strings that help you with the security of your theme/plugin/app.
+So this repo contains a huge list of strings known to cause problems when entered by users.
+There are also some strings that help you with the security of your theme, plugin, or app.
 Such as strings for SQL injection, enumeration, clickjacking and so on.